 - A few various contracts

-Overall, it’s really not a lot.
+Overall, it is really not a lot.
 It will depend on you and how much you think you may need the original.
-Maybe you won’t need to save any of them.
+Maybe you will not need to save any of them.

-Of course, even if you save the original document, don’t forget to scan it too.
+Of course, even if you save the original document, do not forget to scan it too.
 This way you have a copy and you can easily access too.

 There you have it!
-I’m now paperless and I advice you to do the same before you accumulate too many documents.
+I am now paperless and I advice you to do the same before you accumulate too many documents.
 Using CamScanner on your phone and storing your documents on the cloud is very practical.
-It’s easy to do and has many advantages.
-If you want to save some room in your home, it’s a good starting way.
+It is easy to do and has many advantages.
+If you want to save some room in your home, it is a good starting way.

 How about you ?
 Are you paperless already ?